 It only started rising to popularity in the 2000s, along with a slew of other hybrids that were the product of designer breeding.

-In order to learn more about this dog, we can take a look at its parent breeds.
+To learn more about this dog, we can take a look at its parent breeds.

 The Beagle has been around since the 18th century in Britain.
 However, it has ties that date it back to ancient Greece.